www-wewe/peripheral-simulation/README.md

    - Core simulation classes such as `SimulationEngine`, `SimulationEvent`, and user event definitions.

 2. **`peripheralsimulation.model`**
-   - Interface `PeripheralModel` plus specific peripheral implementations (SysTick, SCTimer, etc.).
+   - Interface `PeripheralModel` plus specific peripheral implementations (SysTick, FlexIO, etc.).
    - Each model handles time-based updates (`update(...)`) and initialization (`initialize(...)`).
    - Models can define internal registers, bit logic, and how to apply user events.